Matta-Labs/moonraker-mattaos/README.md

 Before installing, please ensure you have <a href="https://github.com/Arksine/moonraker">Moonraker</a>, the Python 3 based web server for communcation with Klipper, installed on your Pi.
 Moonraker comes pre-installed with both the MainsailOS and Fluidd Raspberry Pi images.
 If you do not have Moonraker installed, you can find the installation guide <a href="https://moonraker.readthedocs.io/en/latest/installation/">here</a>.

+<b>We highly recommend using the MattaOS plugin with the MainsailOS Raspberry Pi image</b> (available through the <a href="https://www.raspberrypi.com/software/">Raspberry Pi Imager</a>).

+It has also been tested on RaspberryPi OS wth KIAUH-installed prerequisite, but to a lesser extent

 There are number of ways to install, please see below:

 <details>